-“Zoombombing” is a form of trolling that disrupts online meetings and classes with disturbing language or images through screen sharing.
-As reports of Zoombombing rise, U-M is taking proactive measures to ensure our meetings, classes, and community are protected.
+“Zoombombing” is a form of trolling that disrupts online meetings and classes with disturbing language or images.
+U-M is taking proactive measures to ensure our meetings, classes, and community are protected.

 Watch a recording of U-M ITS Zoom Settings and Security training to learn in detail how to secure your Zoom meetings and webinars.

 The most important thing you can do to prevent Zoombombing is to proactively secure Zoom Meetings and Webinars that you host.
 Refer to the Quick Start Guide: Securing Meetings in Zoom for more information.